 You're opinionated—but are considerate enough to have thought about *why* you have those opinions.

 You can parallel park like a badass but don't own a car.

 You call people out on their bullshit—but in a totally nice way.

-You can disagree about something without getting angry.
+You can disagree about something without getting upset.

 You think grammar is important; I think I might be using the em dash (—) wrong—sorry.